Written by: MediHealth PRO Editorial Team

 Most babies begin recognizing their name between 6 and 9 months.
 By 12 months, they should respond more consistently.
 However, occasional missed responses can happen, especially if your baby is distracted or tired.
 If your child rarely responds or needs repeated, loud calls, it is a good idea to discuss this with a pediatrician.

-Q2: When should I worry about my toddler ignoring their name?
+Q2: When should I worry if my toddler ignores their name?

 You may need to pay closer attention if your toddler: